dbalaouras/Beats-Pi/README.md

 You can build the beats from source if you want, and I go over how to do that in my easyBEATS fork.
 However, here I make it easy.
 I've packaged the Beats and put them in an apt repo that you can use on your Raspberry Pi.

 Let's be perfectly clear: Beats are created by Elastic NV, not me.
 All I'm doing here is compiling from source and hanging in a repo.
 I didn't develop the Beats and deserve no credit for the whizbangitry they provide.
+Most of what you see here is covered under the Apache 2.0 License, but some of the Beats modules are covered under the Elastic License.
+For more details and to see which ones, visit https://github.com/elastic/beats/tree/master/x-pack

 ## Connect to the repo